baxpr/prl-fmri/README.md

 The six motion parameters for each run (rotation and translation) are included as confound predictors.

+No temporal derivatives of any predictors are included.

 # Outputs

 Results are output for three different first-level models: